nickrogerson124/Programming-Basics/Part-1_Inputs&Outputs/Micro:bit/README.md

 # Inputs & Outputs

 ## Overview
-This lesson is to demonstrate a fundamental programming concept of inputs and outputs using the micro:bit.
+This lesson is to demonstrate a fundamental programming concept of inputs and outputs using the micro:bit online code editor.
 This includes understanding the basics of an input/output and producing code to represent these fundamentals through checklist task and challenges.

 ## Learning Objective
 The aim of the lesson activity are: